joetannenbaum/alfred-php-workflow-site/pages/docs/cache.md

 $data = $workflow->cache()->readJson();
 ```

 Any argument you pass into the `writeJson` method will be JSON encoded and written to the default cache path.
-Each time you call `writeJson` you are over-writing the cache file.
+Each time you call `writeJson` you are over-writing the existing cache file.

 `readJson` will read in the file from the default cache path and decode the JSON as an associative array.
 To read the data as an object: